-Dr. Butler's research website - Health and Interpersonal Systems (HIS)
+Dr. Butler's research website - Temporal Interpersonal Emotion Systems (TIES)

 All of the real challenges facing us, both as individuals and as societies, are highly complex – if they were simple they wouldn’t be challenging!
-I believe that critical thinking, careful empirical observation and social collaboration are the primary tools we have to tackle this complexity and to better the world.
-In my research, I employ dynamic systems theory and methods to investigate phenomena at the interface of emotions, self-regulation, relationships and health.
-As director of the Health and Interpersonal Systems (HIS) research group, I facilitate collaborative efforts to advance the scientific study of relational and emotional factors influencing physical and psychological well-being.
-I am also a member of the Mechanisms of Social-Relationships and Health (MESH) research initiative, which is an interdisciplinary group conducting health research at the interface of biology, pyschology, and sociology.
-My teaching focuses on dynamic processes in families, emotional and relational influences on health, and advanced statistical methods.
+I believe that critical thinking, creative theory, careful empirical observation and social collaboration are the primary tools we have to tackle this complexity and to better the world.
+In my research, I employ dynamic systems theory and methods to investigate phenomena at the interface of emotions, self-regulation, relationships, teamwork and wellbeing.
+As director of the Temporal Interpersonal Emotion Systems (TIES) research group, I facilitate collaborative efforts to advance the scientific study of relational and emotional factors influencing physical, psychological and social well-being.
+My teaching focuses on graduate level statistics and modeling interpersonal systems.

-I investigate emotional, self-regulatory and relationship mechanisms that contribute to physical and mental health.
-To guide this research I think in terms of interpersonal emotion systems, which involve the dynamic interaction of emotion components (subjective experience, expressive behavior, physiology) within and between partners over time in social interactions and close relationships.
+I investigate emotional, self-regulatory and relationship mechanisms that contribute to physical, mental and social wellbeing.
+To guide this research I think in terms of interpersonal emotion systems, which involve the dynamic interaction of emotion components (subjective experience, expressive behavior, physiology, cognition) within and between partners over time in social interactions, close relationships and teams.

-To study interpersonal emotion systems, I use a multimethod approach, including laboratory based manipulations, in-depth qualitative interviews and daily diaries collected from couples or families.
-The data from my studies includes self- and partner-reports (structured questionnaires, open-ended interviews), behavioral observations rated from videotapes and physiological indices.
+To study interpersonal emotion systems, I take a collaborative, cross-disciplinary approach and focus on multi-method data, including laboratory based manipulations, in-depth qualitative interviews and daily diaries collected from couples, families or teams.
+The data from my studies includes self- and partner-reports (structured questionnaires, open-ended interviews), behavioral observations rated from videotapes, physiological indices and cognitive measures.
 All measures are taken repeatedly over time-periods ranging from a few minutes to several years.
-To analyze such data, I make use of statistical methods appropriate for investigating complex intrapersonal and interpersonal systems evolving over time.

 My current research includes studies of:

-• computational approaches for modeling temporal interpersonal emotion systems (TIES)
+• computational approaches for modeling temporal interpersonal emotion systems (CompTIES, www.compties.org)

 • cultural influences on emotions and close relationships